solana-labs/solana/docs/src/cli/choose-a-cluster.md

 # Connecting to a Cluster

 Solana maintains several different clusters with different purposes.
-Each cluster features a Solana-owned validator that serves as an entrypoint to the cluster.
+Each cluster features a Solana-run gossip node that serves as an entrypoint to the cluster.

 ## Before you Begin